lilab-bcb/cumulus/docs/trust4.rst

       - "_S*_L*_R2_001.fastq.gz"
       -
     * - read1_range
-      - start, end(-1 for length-1) in -1/-u files for genomic sequence
+      - Start, end(-1 for length-1) in -1/-u files for genomic sequence.
       - "0,-1"
       - "0,-1"
     * - read2_range
-      - | start, end(-1 for length-1) in -2 files for genomic sequence
+      - | Start, end(-1 for length-1) in -2 files for genomic sequence.
-	| Only use in case of paired-end data
+	| Only use in case of paired-end data.
       - "0,-1"
       - "0,-1"
     * - barcode_fastq_pattern